 - Any other material you utilised to feed and inform your work.

-You may also upload any digital files (Audio or Video) and web links.
+You may also upload any relevant digital files (Audio or Video, no longer than 10 mins) and web links.

 |No Exam Information

 On completion of this course, the student will be able to: